Last Modified Date: September 06, 2019

 In addition, CBS Local Services may request your permission to a) access and collect information available from your social networking account; and b) post information to your friends on your behalf.
 When you connect your social networking service with your CBS Local Services account, you authorize CBS Local Services to access certain information about you from your social networking service to provide content and services, including to help us tailor our communications to you and develop rich online content and services across the CBS Local Services.
 The information CBS Local may access from your social networking services is governed by the privacy policies and settings of those third party services.

 In addition, third party market research services such as Nielsen may access information about you through your social networking services.
 You can limit the information that such companies may access by visiting your social networking service and updating your privacy settings.
 Click here to read about Facebook's participation in Nielsen’s measurement services, and here to learn how to opt out of Nielsen measurement services on web browsers.

 If you send a written communication (including an email) regarding the programming or operation of a CBS radio or television station, your communication may be placed in the public inspection file of that station or made available via electronic file access at the station.
 In either case, your communication may be subject to review by members of the general public, as required by Federal Communications Commission ("FCC") regulations.
 Be advised that we are not responsible for information that may be disclosed if your communication is made available for review by members of the general public in compliance with FCC regulations.

-If we collect, use, or disclose contact information collected from a child, we will provide notice and obtain parental consent in accordance with applicable law.
+If we knowingly collect, use or disclose contact information collected from a child, we will provide you notice and obtain parental consent in accordance with applicable law.

 We do not condition a child's participation in an online activity on the child's providing more contact information than is reasonably necessary to participate in that activity.